You don't know what to give a Japanese child as a gift? We will introduce the newest popular toy items among kids! Chances are you'll be satisfied!

 6 – Shogi (将棋)

-Shogi is a Japanese chess played on a 9×9 board.
-The Sente (black) and Gote (white) shogi players each have 20 pawns of slightly different sizes, which are marked with kanji.
+Shogi It's a Japanese chess game played on a 9 × 9 board.
+The shogi players Sente (black) and Gote (white) each have 20 pawns of slightly different sizes, which are marked with kanji.
 The game is turn-based.
-The characteristic of shogi is that it is possible to put one of the “dead” pieces back on the board in place of the next move, and each move must check the king.
+The characteristic of shogi is that it is possible to place one of the "dead" pieces back on the board in place of the next move, and with each move, the king must be checked.

 7 - Origami